-Growing Tropical Guavas In Phoenix Arizona
+Growing Guavas

 The two trees pictured on the right are tropical guavas.
 The closer one is a pink and the further one is a white, most likely a Turnbull.
 They were planted approximately two years before this picture was taken and have tripled in size since planting.
 Both plants started producing a small amount of fruit immediately but didn't become really productive until they reached a year old.
 The taste of the fruit improved over time as well.
 Being located in the North East corner of the yard they receive a fair amount of afternoon sun before being shaded by the house after five in the evening.
 Being close to the walls also helps to protect them from freezing in the winter.